WokLibCodeClub/Python-Clock/Step3-Setting-up-the-Analogue-clock/README_trinket.md

 second_hand.shape("second hand")
 ```

-Each pair of numbers in brackets is an x coordinate and a y coordinate for a corner of the turtle shape.
+Each pair of numbers in brackets is a pair of coordinates for a corner of the turtle shape.
 Save your code and run it.
 You should see a thin red line (which is the turtle) pointing to the number 3.

 ## Moving the second hand